codeforequity-at/botium-docs/docs/03_testing/01_testing_conversational_ai.rst

    HELLO_UTT

    #bot
-   Good evening, meat bag!
+   Good evening, humanoid!
 How can I help you at this late hour ?

 Let’s extract the bot responses to another utterances file::